saltstack/salt/doc/topics/tutorials/intro_scale.rst

 To tune this values to an existing environment, a few decision have to be made.

-How long can i wait before i need the minions back online and reachable with salt?
+How long can one wait, before the minions should be back online and reachable with salt?
 How many reconnects can my master handle without detecting a syn flood?

 These questions can not be answered generally.
 Their answers highly depend on the hardware and the administrators requirements.
-Here is an example
-scenario:

-The goal: have all minions reconnect within a 60 second timeframe on a disconnect
+Here is an example scenario with the goal, to have all minions reconnect within a 60 second timeframe on a disconnect.

 .. code-block:: yaml